steevejoseph/s_qsort/README.md

 * sample_main.c just contains a main() generating an array of random numbers, printing it, calling quick_sort(), then again printing it, sorted in place.

 **Compilation instructions**:

+From cmd/terminal:
 1. `gcc -o quickie sample_main.c`

 2. `./quickie`

+From an IDE:

+1. \*whatever the build and run command is*

 **Sample output**: